Harischandra (1999 film)

-Harischandra is a 1999 Telugu-language romance film directed by Thulasi Kumar and starring J. D. Chakravarthy and Raasi.
-It was remake of the Tamil film titled Harichandra (1998).
+Harischandra is a 1999 Indian Telugu-language comedy film directed by Thulasi Kumar, starring J. D. Chakravarthy and Raasi.
+It is a remake of the Tamil film Harichandra (1998).

 Plot

 Harischandra falls in love with Nandini at the first sight.
 In order to impress her, he lies to her that he does not drink, smoke or even eat non-vegetarian food.
 Soon he is caught red-handed and she, Nandini forgives him.
 Now enters another girl in the scene and Nandini assumes that Harishchandra has an affair with the girl.
 What will happen now?